 Yes and yes.
 Check out our post on the many ways grief makes you crazy.

 Well, clearly you want to find something sentimental and meaningful.
-Do you have anything of your fathers that your sister could use as her something old?
+Do you have anything that belonged to your father that your sister could use as her something old?
 A cufflink?
 Could you make something out of an old tie?
 Okay, I know I’m not crafty either so thank heavens for Pinterest.
-This is what I got when I typed in ‘Dad’s old tie”

 It sounds like you didn’t mean to, so just say you’re sorry.
 You might explain that you weren’t sure what to say and you know you chose the wrong thing.
 You might explain that you really just wanted them to know you are there for them and care.
 If you are worried about doing it face to face, send a card or a letter.
 Just reach out and in time, when emotions aren’t as high, there’s a good chance your friend will forgive and forget.

 Most likely it will be to not die.
-After that, I will wish that my family knows I loved them and that I want them to be at peace with my death.
+After that, I will wish that my family knows I loved them… I want them to be at peace with my death.
 Unless I’m 90 and they’ve put me in a home and forgotten about me, then I want them to know to watch out cause they’re getting a haunting.

 I must first point out the fact that alcohol is not a very constructive coping tool and abusing alcohol is never good.
 But yes, booze is quite good.

-- You can keep it in your possession as a memento if you so choose.
+- You can keep it in your possession as a memento.

 - You can send it in to be canceled and then have it returned to you.
 You can do this by mailing the passport in along with the Certificate of Death.
 For the canceled passport to be returned to you, include a letter stating your request.

-- Lastly, you can just send it in to be canceled and destroyed.
+- You can just send it in to be canceled and destroyed.

-Keep on Googling those grief questions and we’ll keep answering them even though you never directly asked us to.
-While you’re here, you may as well subscribe to receive our posts straight to your e-mail inbox.
+Keep on Googling those grief questions and we’ll keep answering them even though you never directly asked us to!
+While you’re here, subscribe to receive our posts straight to your e-mail inbox.